Millions of EuroMillions

-The vast majority of EuroMillions scams is carried out in the same way.
-People are contacted by the scammers either via a traditional letter or an email.
+The vast majority of EuroMillions scams are carried out in the same way.
+People are contacted by scammers either via a traditional letter or email.
 Although they haven’t entered a ticket for the draw, these individuals are informed of owning a winning combination.
 They are then kindly asked to pay processing fees.

 EuroMillions tickets are solely available through authorized vendors and official websites for each respective country.
 That’s the only option for entering the draw for the big jackpot and winning something rather than falling into the trap of scammers.